shakilmith/documentaion/quarkus/first-quarkus-application/creating-greeting-rest-api/index.md

 -----

-I want to recall one more thing here that, In jax-rs curd annotaions are: @GET, @Post, @PUT, @DELETE, @PATCH  but in Spring Boot we use @GetMapping, @PostMapping, @PutMapping, @DeleteMapping, @PatchMapping etc. If you ar the fan of Spring/Spring Boot you may familier of those.
+I want to recall one more thing here that, In jax-rs curd annotations are: @GET, @Post, @PUT, @DELETE, @PATCH  but in Spring Boot we use @GetMapping, @PostMapping, @PutMapping, @DeleteMapping, @PatchMapping etc. If you ar the fan of Spring/Spring Boot you may familiar of those.

 Talk Soon.